 - When located in the lumbar spine, a bulging disc can cause pain to travel from the lower back to the buttocks, legs and feet.
 A bulging disc located in the lower back also might lead to the development of sciatica.

 Bulging disc symptoms are usually worse when you’re active and get better when you’re resting.
 Bending forward, driving, coughing, sneezing and sitting may make the pain worse.
-The pain gets worse when you make these movements because they put more pressure on the impinged nerve.
+The pain increases when you make these movements because they put more pressure on the impinged nerve.

 After your physician has confirmed that your symptoms are being caused by a bulging disc, he or she will likely recommend conservative treatments like heat application, exercise, physical therapy, medications and injections.
 Patients may also explore alternative treatments like chiropractic manipulation and acupuncture.
 In most cases, bulging disc patients experience relief after trying one or more of these treatments.

-Before going through open-back surgery for a bulging disc, you should explore other options such as the minimally invasive outpatient procedures offered by Laser Spine Institute.
-Our treatment of bulging discs is accomplished through a procedure called percutaneous endoscopic discectomy, a technique that our surgeons have performed thousands of times, allowing patients to find relief from their pain.
-Please contact Laser Spine Institute today to learn more and to receive a complimentary MRI or CT scan review.
+Before going through open back surgery for a bulging disc, you should explore other options, such as the minimally invasive outpatient procedures offered by Laser Spine Institute.
+Our treatment of bulging discs is accomplished through a procedure called endoscopic discectomy, a technique that our surgeons have performed thousands of times, allowing patients to find relief from their pain.
+Please contact Laser Spine Institute today to learn more and to receive a complimentary review of your MRI or CT scan.